hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 Logs, metrics and traces help engineers understand what is happening inside the platform.

-The most important metrics would probably be:
+The most important metrics would be:

 * Latency
 * Error Rate